-In 41 states and territories and Washington D.C., Post-9/11 veterans have access to medical marijuana yet many veterans fear retribution for cannabis use due to current VA policy and federal scheduling.
+In 41 states and territories and Washington D.C., post-9/11 veterans have access to medical marijuana yet many veterans fear retribution for cannabis use due to current VA policy and federal scheduling.
 The Marijuana Safe Harbor Act (H.R.
-2682), currently included within the House-passed MilConVA Appropriations bill, would create a temporary, five-year safe harbor protection for veterans who use medical cannabis, allowing VA doctors to discuss and recommend marijuana as a treatment option for patients if a state-legal medical marijuana program is in place.
+2682), introduced in the 118th Congress would create a temporary, five-year safe harbor protection for veterans who use medical cannabis, allowing VA doctors to discuss and recommend marijuana as a treatment option for patients if a state-legal medical marijuana program is in place.
+IAVA is looking forward to the Act's re-introduction in the 119th Congress.

-Recently, IAVA also called on the U.S. Department of Justice (DOJ) and the U.S. Drug Enforcement Administration (DEA) to accept the U.S. Department of Health and Human Services (HHS) recommendation to reschedule cannabis to Schedule III allowing for veterans to discuss cannabis use with their VA providers without fear of retribution.
+In 2024, IAVA also called on the U.S. Department of Justice (DOJ) and the U.S. Drug Enforcement Administration (DEA) to accept the U.S. Department of Health and Human Services (HHS) recommendation to reschedule cannabis to Schedule III allowing for veterans to discuss cannabis use with their VA providers without fear of retribution.
 A call we hope members in this body can also support.